Generic name: Tacrolimus 0.1% Ointment [ ta-KROE-li-mus ]

 Drug class: Miscellaneous topical agents

 Medically reviewed by Drugs.com.
 Last updated on Sep 14, 2022.

 - Long-term safety of Protopic (tacrolimus 0.1% ointment) is not known.
-Lymphoma, skin cancer, and other types of cancer have rarely happened in people treated with this medicine.
-Do not use Protopic without a break for a long time unless told to do so by the doctor.
-Use only on skin that has eczema.
+Lymphoma, skin cancer, and other types of cancer have rarely happened in people treated with Protopic (tacrolimus 0.1% ointment).
+It is not known if Protopic (tacrolimus 0.1% ointment) caused this effect.
+Do not use Protopic (tacrolimus 0.1% ointment) without a break for a long time unless told to do so by the doctor.
+Use only on the affected skin.
 If you have questions, talk with the doctor.